snikch/jquery.dirtyforms/README.md

 	}
 ```

 fire accepts a message and title, and is responsible for creating the modal dialog.
 Note the two classes on each link.
-In the binddialog method you will see that we bind the 'decidingCancel' method to the .cancel link and the .close link, and we bind 'decidingContinue' to the .continue link.
-You must bind both decidingCancel and decidingContinue in the bindDialog method.
+In the binddialog method you will see that we bind the '$.DirtyForms.decidingCancel' method to the .cancel link and the .close link, and we bind '$.DirtyForms.decidingContinue' to the .continue link.
+You must bind both $.DirtyForms.decidingCancel and $.DirtyForms.decidingContinue in the bindDialog method.

-If the dialog has an extra action (such as a close button or closes as a result of the ESC key) and you need a catch-all decision when the dialog is closed (such as the case with jQueryUI's 'dialogclose' event), the $.DirtyForms.isDeciding() method can be called to check whether it is safe to call decidingCancel(e) explicitly.
+If the dialog has an extra action (such as a close button or closes as a result of the ESC key) and you need a catch-all decision when the dialog is closed (such as the case with jQueryUI's 'dialogclose' event), the $.DirtyForms.isDeciding() method can be called to check whether it is safe to call $.DirtyForms.decidingCancel() explicitly.
 Here is an example of setting up a jQueryUI dialog with dirtyForms:

 ```javascript
 $.DirtyForms.dialog = {